Music & Wellness

 KSO musicians working in the Music & Wellness program have completed training through the Music for Healing and Transition Program.
 Three of the KSO Music & Wellness musicians Certified Music Practitioners recognized by the National Standards Board for Therapeutic Musicians.

-The Knoxville Symphony Orchestra’s Eunsoon Lee-Corliss is one of just five orchestra musicians from across the United States to receive a 2017 Ford Musician Award for Excellence in Community Service from the League of American Orchestras.
+The Knoxville Symphony Orchestra’s Sean Claire is one of five orchestra musicians from across the United States to receive a 2021 Ford Musician Award for Excellence in Community Service from the League of American Orchestras.
 The program, made possible by Ford Motor Company Fund, celebrates orchestra musicians and the inspirational work they do in their communities.
-Lee-Corliss was chosen for her exceptional work in the Knoxville Symphony Orchestra’s Music & Wellness program.
+Eunsoon Lee-Corliss received a 2017 Ford Musician Award for Excellence in Community Service from the League of American Orchestras.
+Both Claire and Corliss were chosen for their exceptional work in the Knoxville Symphony Orchestra’s Music & Wellness program.

 It is acknowledged by those involved in these programs that incorporating music into the healing process uplifts the spirit of the patients and by doing so accelerates the recovery period.